In the previous chapter we used

 year, which is actually a reserved word in PostgreSQL.
 If used in certain SQL statements, depending on the context, this identifier would cause an error.

 Generally it's best to try and avoid naming columns the same as keywords for this very reason.
 If it's unavoidable however, you can double quote the identifier in your statement:

 "year".
 PostgreSQL then knows to treat it specifically as an identifier rather than as a keyword.

 Thus far, we've looked at using the

-WHERE to filter results.
+WHERE clause to filter results.
 Another clause that you might use in a

 SELECT query is the